LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Evaluating LLMatic

 \subsection{Setting up LLMatic}

+\textbf{Dataset:} The CIFAR-10 dataset is made up of $60,000$ color images, each with a resolution of $32 \times 32$ pixels, and divided into 10 categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship and truck.
+The dataset is partitioned into five groups for training and one group for testing, each group holding 10,000 images.
+Each test group consists of an exact count of 1,000 images from each category selected randomly.
+The training groups hold the remaining images, which are arranged in random order.
+As a result, some training groups might contain more images from one category compared to others.
+Nonetheless, collectively, the training groups have an exact total of 5,000 images from each category.

-LLMatic starts off with a simple neural network with one convolutional layer that takes in $3$ input with 3 channels, with $1 \times 1$ kernel size and $1$ output channel which connects to a dense layer with $1024$ input neurons.
-Since the size of images in the dataset is $32 \times 32$, with $1$ (grayscale) channel, the linear layer will have $1024$ hidden neurons.
+\textbf{Initial Neural Network:} \texttt{LLMatic} starts off with a simple neural network with one convolutional layer that takes in $3$ input channels, with $1 \times 1$ kernel size and $1$ output channel which connects to a dense layer of size $1024$.
 These hidden neurons are connected via another dense layer to $10$ output neurons (as we have 10 classes).
-Rectified Linear Unit (ReLU)~\cite{nair2010rectified} is the activation function used in all layers.
-All of our networks are generated in PyTorch~\cite{paszke2019pytorch}.
+Rectified Linear Unit (ReLU)~\citep{nair2010rectified} is the activation function used in all layers.
+All of our networks are generated in PyTorch~\citep{paszke2019pytorch}.

+\textbf{Generating Neural Networks:} At each generation, we generate a batch of $100$ new offspring.
+Each network generated is trained for $50$ epochs.
+The networks are optimized by stochastic gradient descent~\citep{bottou2010large} with the learning rate set to $0.001$ and momentum set at $0.9$ for all networks.
+We use cross entropy loss as our measure for the fitness of the trained network.